numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 If you know that the new package is compatible with the old one, for example if you've just corrected some text or fixed a bug in some code rather than changing the structure of the exam, tick :guilabel:`Make existing attempts use this version`.
 All attempts using the old package will be updated to use the new one.

-If the new version of the exam fixes problems with marking, you can try :ref:`automatically remarking existing attempts <auto-remark>`.
+If the new version of the exam fixes problems with marking, you can try :ref:`automatically re-marking existing attempts <auto-remark>`.

 .. _grading-method: